 RPZ are areas where rents are highest and rising.
-In these areas rents can only increase by 4% unless it meets one of two criteria.
+In these areas rents can only increase by 4% unless they qualify for an exemption.
 The rent must also still be in line with local market rents for similar properties and 3 examples of comparable rents must be provided.

 How often can the rent be reviewed in a Rent Pressure Zone?

 If a tenancy in a Rent Pressure Zone began on or after the 24th of December 2016, the landlord can review the rent each year and it can only be increased by a maximum of 4%.
 The rent being set should not be more than local market rents for similar properties.

 For tenancies in Rent Pressure Zones which began before the 24th of December 2016, the landlord can only review the rent 24 months (2 years) after the tenancy came into existence, or 24 months after the date the rent was last set.